There is little doubt who Democrats in the U.S. Senate are pulling for in Florida's smoldering Democratic primary to replace U.S. Sen. Marco Rubio.

 "I've never seen anything like that," said Larry Sabato, a University of Virginia political science professor and analyst who has studied Congress for decades.

-Sabato said incumbents are typically hesitant to get involved in primary battles in other states unless it is to protect an incumbent they've served with or a race is one-sided.
+Sabato said incumbents are typically hesitant to get involved in primary battles in other states unless it is to protect an incumbent they've served with or if a race is one-sided.
 Neither is the case in Florida, where Grayson and Murphy are locked in what many expect to be a competitive race.

 It has to be partly because of Grayson's reputation, Sabato said.
-The self-proclaimed "congressman with guts" has made a career out of saying often outrageous things that have brought him lots of national attention while making others — often in his own party — cringe.
+The self-proclaimed "congressman with guts" has made a career out of often saying outrageous things that have brought him lots of national attention while making others — often in his own party — cringe.

 "And if he does become Florida's senator, they have to be worried that he will make news that won't be beneficial for them," Sabato said.

 Donations from current senators could be good for both campaigns.
 For Murphy, in his second term in Congress, the funding shows how deep support is for the little-known 32-year-old congressman.
 Murphy's campaign spokesman, Joshua Karp, said Murphy is demonstrating he has support across Florida and the nation.

 For Grayson, who has less than $250,000 in his campaign account, it helps make the case that he is running against the Democratic establishment.
 Murphy has big-name supporters from other states in his corner, but Grayson will have the support of the grass roots progressive activists, said Grayson spokesman Kevin Franck.

 Grayson's reputation aside, Democrats giving to Murphy are more likely motivated by one key thing, said Nathan Gonzales, editor of the Rothenberg & Gonzalez political report.